Constantine Papadakis: Other activities

 Papadakis sat on the Philadelphia Stock Exchange as chairman of the compensation committee.
 He also served on the board of trustees of the Hellenic College and Holy Cross Greek Orthodox School of Theology.

 Death

-Papadakis died at the Hospital of the University of Pennsylvania from pulmonary complications due to pneumonia on April 5, 2009 after battling lung cancer for months.
+Papadakis died at the Hospital of the University of Pennsylvania in Philadelphia, from pulmonary complications due to pneumonia on April 5, 2009 after battling lung cancer for months.
 He was 63 years old.